kevinkang-Globe/esp-gmf/elements/gmf_video/README.md

 ### Video Overlay Mixer
 The Video Overlay Mixer module allows users to overlay additional graphics onto a video frame.
 By receiving overlay data via a user-defined port, it can blend elements such as timestamps, watermarks, or other images into a designated region of the original video frame.

+### Video Pixel Processor Elements
+Following elements are wrapped for [Video Pixel Processor](https://github.com/espressif/esp-adf-libs/tree/master/esp_image_effects) which implemented software video processing.

+#### Video Color Converter
+Element to do software color conversion for video image

+#### Video Cropper
+Element to do software video cropper for video image

+#### Video Scaler
+Element to do software video scaler for video image

+#### Video Rotator
+Element to do software video rotator for video image

 ## ESP-GMF-Video Release and SoC Compatibility

 The following table summarizes the support for ESP-GMF-Video elements across Espressif SoCs in the current release.
 A check mark (&#10004;) indicates that the element is supported, while a cross mark (&#10006;) indicates it is not supported.

 | Element         | ESP32       | ESP32-S2    | ESP32-S3    | ESP32-P4    |